frixo3190/neato-connected/command-experiments.md

 GetState will no longer be needed as we will be in TestMode so this will always be `UIMGR_STATE_TESTMODE`.

+There is also quite a lot of [hidden commands](./hidden-commands.md).

 ### Raw commands
 #### Keeping here for remembering